Real estate

 Online Platforms and Property Portals

-Advantages: Broad Reach, Comparison Opportunities
+Advantages: Wide Reach, Comparison Opportunities

-Estate Agencies with Fixed-Price Models
+Real Estate Agencies with Fixed-Price Models

-Advantages: Transparent Costs, Planning Reliability
+Advantages: Transparent Costs, Planning Certainty

 Qualifications and Certifications